q3ok/Marlin/README.md

 If you want a marlin RC8 with filament load/unload option - check the RC branch of my repo.

 ## Changes
+  - (BETA) XYZ Calibration, which checks for: (output is mostly on serial connection)
+    - Maximum Z height
+    - X/Y bed size
+    - X/Y distance from endstop to bed
+    - Perpendicularity of X/Y (displays it on screen and via serial)
   - Predefined configuration for Prusa i3 MK2 Clone by q3ok - https://prusaclone.wordpress.com/
   - Filament load and unload (M701 and M702) support from LCD and GCode
-  - Instant XYZE moved from LCD menu
+  - Instant XYZE moves from LCD menu
-  - Added preheat options for materials like in Original MK2
+  - Added preheat options for standard materials (like in Original MK2)
-  - Added confirmation from LCD to stop print
+  - Added stop print confirmation from LCD
-  - LCD Menu reorganization
+  - LCD menu reorganization

 ## License